capeprivacy/functions/README.md

 ### Mortgage
 This application is a mortgage calculator that computes if an applicant is eligible for a mortgage.
-To learn how to deploy this application, you can check out the folder (mortgage)[./mortgage].
+To learn how to deploy this application, you can check out the folder [mortgage](./mortgage).
 To call this function, you can run:
 ```
 cape run capedocs/mortgage -f mortgage/input.mortgage.json
 ```

-## Machine Learning examples
+## Machine Learning Examples

 ### Image Classification Inference with ONNX

 To learn how you can deploy and invoke an image classification model using the [onnxruntime](https://onnxruntime.ai/), you can check the [capeprivacy/image-classification-onnx](image-classification-onnxhttps://github.com/capeprivacy/image-classification-onnx) repository.

-### Image Classification with tflite
+### Image Classification Inference with tflite
 This example demonstrates how to deploy and invoke an image classification model with [tflite](https://www.tensorflow.org/lite).
 To learn how to deploy this application, you can check out the folder [image-classification](./image_recognition).
 To invoke the model, run:

 ```